NebulaSS13/Nebula/docs/installation.md

 ### SQL Setup

 The SQL backend for the `/library/stats` and bans requires a MySQL server.
 Your server details go in `/config/dbconfig.txt`.
+**Persistence also requires this to be setup or maps will not save.**

 For initial setup and migrations refer to `/sql/README.md`